IE - Mission, Objectives, Outcomes

 - Work effectively in diverse, multicultural environments emphasizing the application of teamwork and communication skills.

-- Practice life-long learning to sustain technical currency and excellence throughout one's career.
+- Practice continual learning to sustain technical currency and excellence throughout one's career.
 Promote the profession and its benefits to society.

 Each graduate is expected to have:

-- An ability to design, develop, implement, and improve integrated systems that include people, materials, information, equipment, and energy and to accomplish the integration of systems using appropriate analytical, computational, and experimental practices.
+- An ability to design, develop, implement, and improve integrated systems that include people, materials, equipment and energy, and to accomplish the integration of systems using appropriate analytical, computational, and experimental practices.